Michigan State vs. Nebraska NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Michigan State and its opponents have gone over the current 52-point total in all three games this season.
+- Michigan State and its opponents have combined to go over 52 points in all three games this season.

 - Nebraska and its opponents have combined to score more than 52 points in one game this season.

-- The combined points per game average of the two teams, 68.8, is 16.8 points above Saturday's over/under.
+- The two teams combine to average 68.8 points per game, 16.8 more than the over/under in this contest.

-- This contest's over/under is 18.9 points above the 33.1 these two squads combine to allow per game this season.
+- These two squads combine to allow 33.1 points per game, 18.9 fewer than this contest's over/under.

 - Spartans games have an average total of 51.5 points this season, 0.5 fewer than Saturday's over/under.